Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 1

 If you've just signed up with Terraform Cloud and created a new organization, the first page you'll see is the "New Workspace" page.
-You can also create a new Workspace by choosing "Workspaces" from the main menu, and then the "New Workspace" button.
+You can also create a new Workspace by choosing "Workspaces" tab from the main menu, and then the "New Workspace" button.

-On the "New Workspace page", select "GitHub -> GitHub.com" to continue.
+On the "New Workspace page", under VCS select "GitHub -> GitHub.com" to continue.
 A new window should open asking you to authorize Terraform Cloud to your GitHub account.
-If you have not logged into GitHub recently, you may need to log in first.
+You may need to login to Github to authorise this.

 Click the green "Authorize" button to connect Terraform Cloud to your GitHub account.

 Next, you will see a list of your GitHub repositories.
 Choose the repository you forked in the first step.
 If you have a lot of GitHub repositories, you may need to filter the list to find the correct one.
+It's best practice to only give TFC access to the repository we're using in this example.

 On the final step, leave the workspace name and "Advanced options" unchanged, and click the purple "Create workspace" button to create the workspace.